valsson-group/masterclass-22-11/INSTRUCTIONS.md

 To assess the simulation and its convergence, you should first look at the time evolution of the biased CV and check that it is diffusive in CV space.
-Second, you should look at how the free energy surfaces behave as a function of time by looking at the `fes.<bias-name>.iter-<iteration-number>.data` files at different number of iterations (the minimum of the FES is always align to zero to facilitate comparison).
+Second, you should look at how the free energy surfaces behave as a function of time by looking at the `fes.<bias-name>.iter-<iteration-number>.data` files at different number of iterations (the minimum of the FES is always aligned to zero to facilitate comparison).
 To do this, you need to use your favorite way to plot datafiles (e.g., Matplotlib or Gnuplot).
+For instance, you can use the `Analysis.ipynb` Jupyter notebook provided.

 You can also visualize the trajectory by opening it with VMD by using the command
 ```